If Joseph Archer is being honest with himself, he was an annoying child at school.

 Joseph is also the co-founder of Window Zebra Productions.

-As its Head of Production, he has worked with a number of funding organisations including BFI NETWORK, and NYFA, and now works closely with executive producer Lucas A. Ferrara.
+He has worked with a number of funding organisations including BFI NETWORK, and NYFA, and now works closely with executive producer Lucas A. Ferrara.
 He also sits on the NYFA’s Industry Board that aims to promote young filmmaking talent in the UK.

 Copyright © 2022 Joseph Archer - Director and Writer - All Rights Reserved.